-In the next Age, the Divine Plan will not be the selection of self-sacrificing ones for the Kingdom, but the bless-ance of both ing of humanity with an opportunity to relationship.
-The treatment of humanity with an opportunity to demonstrate their loyalty to God in the use of their lives faithfully in obedience to the demonstrate their loyalty to God in the use of their lives faithfully in obedience to the discount of the sacrifices of this Age is to be glory, honor and immortality, the Divine nature and joint-heirship with the Lord Jesus in His Kingdom.
-The reward for obedience to be given in the next Age will be human perfection in the image and likeness of God, with all the earthly inheritance originally given to Adam-lost through sin and redecemed by the merit of Christ's sacrifice.
+In the next Age, the Divine Plan will not be the selection of self-sacrificing ones for the Kingdom, but the blessing of humanity with an opportunity to return to the full perfection of human nature.
+They will be required merely to demonstrate their loyalty to God in the use of their lives faithfully in obedience to His Law.
+The reward for the sacrifices of this Age is to be glory, honorand immortality, the Divine nature and joint-heirship with the Lord Jesus in His Kingdom.
+The reward for obedience to be given in the next Age will be human perfection in the image and likeness of God, with all the earthly inheritance originally given to Adam-lost through sin and redeemed by the merit of Christ's sacrifice.
 And since the objective points of the two Ages are different, so will be their methods and conditions.